christhng/taproject/report/proposal.md

 # Proposal

 ## Background
-* Working crowd often don't know where to eat
-* Interactively suggest places to eat
-* Use NLP techniques to build a chatbot
+The project was inspired from a common problem working class adults in the Singapore CBD faced - where and what to eat for lunch.
+This project aims to suggest places to eat through a chatbot, in order to provide an interactive user experience.
+The chatbot will be built using Natural Language Processing (NLP) techniques.

 ## Motivation
 * lack of localized chatbot
 * hard to train chatbot using by creating the responses

 ## Potential Use Cases
 * Tie up with business to suggest business to users
 * provide some entertainment when choosing where to eat
 * customer service for businesses who signed up

 ## Analytics Tasks
 Here we describe the analytics tasks involved in building the chatbot